-I would recommend this to readers who has a basic knowledge of quantum optics.
+I would recommend this to readers who wants to study light-matter interactions in a box.
+The prerequisite knowledge is a basic knowledge of quantum optics.

 Can we manipulate a photochemical process of molecules by simply engineering their photonic environment?
 In this Chem Sci, we demonstrated that this is indeed possible.
 Explicitly, through exact real-time quantum dynamics, we show that the nonadiabatic dynamics of a pyrazine molecule can change significantly when it strongly couples to the vacuum fluctuations of the electromagnetic field confined inside an optical resonator.

 We all know that an isolated quantum system is governed by the Schodinger equation.
 However, in real world, a quantum system is always interacting with the surrounding (possibly macroscopic) environment.
 Such unavoidable interactions are an essential ingredient that contributes to the fact that we are living in a classical world.

 Unfortunately, we typically are not able to follow the dynamics for the full system+environment considering the environment may consist of hundreds of degrees of freedom.
 In many cases, we are only interested in the primary system instead of the environment, we can focus on the reduced density matrix of the system only.
 The important question is then: How do we describe the evolution of the reduced density matrices?